 Every Sunday afternoon we run farm tours at our goat dairy.
 While on a tour you can pat and feed a baby goat, milk a goat by hand, watch a cheese making demonstration, learn all about goats, and taste some of our delicious gelato and cheese.

-Our tours run from 1pm – 5pm and go for around an hour.
-Theey are a fantastic family event including small children.
+Our tours start at 1:05pm, 2:15pm, and 3:25pm and go for around an hour.
+They are a fantastic family event for all ages, including small children.

-You can come and pay at the farm or pre purchase and entry ticket through our website so that we know you are comming.
+You can come and pay at the farm or pre purchase and entry ticket through our website so that we know you are coming.